home-assistant/addons/tellstick/README.md

 # Home Assistant Add-on: TellStick

+> [!CAUTION]
+> **Deprecation notice**
+> The library this add-on depends on is abandoned.
+It's last activity was 5
+> years ago it it cannot be built on alpine >3.15.
+Currentlly users can continue
+> to use it but no issues or PRs will be accepted for it going forward.

 TellStick and TellStick Duo service.

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]